Joe21/takehome/notes.md

 - Persist presentational logic for custom field labels (this saves the FE time for what is typically clientside responsibility but we are the source of truth, not their hardcoded conditional logic)
 - JSONB
   - Shift data dependencies out of the DB and into the class layer via validation engine
+    - Avoid table creep as data classification is irregular.
+Square footage inside vs outside, above ground, GLA, finished, total_finished, etc
+    - changing custom field + value definitions is easier in code vs altering DB schema (ex: type of walkway -> type of walkway material: [natural, synthetic, misc])
   - Utilize GIS indexing for performance needs (less than 150m homes in the US, should suffice).
 Convention to gatekeep nested data
-- We should only include the customvalue data on eagerload.
-The assumption is that not all clients may require any of this so reduce unnecessary fetching and we can segregate on a separate table should we need to ever need to correct metadata in an operation / maintenance.
+- We should segregate the custom_values table and only include them explicitly for eagerloading.
+The assumption is that not all clients may require the meta data or various service levels support that level of data provisioning to start with.
 -